stripe/stripe-react-native/docs/api-reference/hooks.md

 It returns an object with:

-- `confirmPayment: (paymentIntentClientSecret: string, data: PaymentMethodData, options?: PaymentMethodOptions ) => Promise<Result<{ paymentIntent: PaymentIntent }, ConfirmPaymentError>>` - confirms the PaymentIntent with the provided parameters.
+- `confirmPayment: (paymentIntentClientSecret: string, data: PaymentMethodData, options?: PaymentMethodOptions ) => Promise<{ paymentIntent?: PaymentIntent; error?: StripeError<ConfirmPaymentError> }>` - confirms the PaymentIntent with the provided parameters.
 Call this method if you are using automatic confirmation.
 Read more in [confirmPayment](#confirmpayment) section.
 - `loading: boolean` - state that indicates the status of the payment

 Usage example: